 Breakfast and Brunch

-Talk about your breakfast of champions: Sweet potatoes, heart-healthy olive oil, a whole bunch of kale (which is a great source of fiber, calcium, iron, and vitamins K, A, and C), and some protein-rich eggs offer up a filling, well-balanced morning meal.
+Talk about your breakfast of champions: Sweet potatoes, heart-healthy olive oil, a whole bunch of kale (which is a great source of fiber, calcium, iron, and vitamins K, A, and C), and some protein-packed eggs offer up a filling, well-balanced morning meal.

 Yes, you read that correctly.
-This smoothie packs in sweet potato, soymilk (or a milk of your choosing), protein-rich yogurt, honey, anti-inflammatory cinnamon, and some vanilla to taste.
+This smoothie packs in sweet potato, soymilk (or another milk of your choosing), protein-rich yogurt, honey, anti-inflammatory cinnamon, and some vanilla to taste.
 It’s like liquid pie (without all the sugar and crust and stuff).

-These pancakes are full of healthy, wholesome ingredients: Whole woats, a bit of almond milk, an egg, some pecans, and super-spice cinnamon bring the structure and flavor, while sweet potato brings a beautiful orange shade and healthy dose of fiber to these cheerful morning ‘cakes.
+These pancakes are full of healthy, wholesome ingredients: Whole oats, a bit of almond milk, an egg, some pecans, and super-spice cinnamon bring the structure and flavor, while sweet potato brings a beautiful orange shade and healthy dose of fiber to these cheerful morning ‘cakes.